 Is there guidance available to migrate from the v1 SKU to the v2 SKU?

 Yes.
 For details see, Migrate Azure Application Gateway and Web Application Firewall from v1 to v2.

 Yes.
-The Application Gateway v1 SKU will continue to be supported.
-However, it is strongly recommended to move to v2 to take advantage of the feature updates in that SKU.
+The Application Gateway v1 SKU continues to be supported.
+However, it's strongly recommended to move to v2 to take advantage of the feature updates in that SKU.
 For more information on the differences between v1 and v2 features, see Autoscaling and Zone-redundant Application Gateway v2.
 You can manually migrate Application Gateway v1 sku deployments to v2 by following our v1-v2 migration document.

-Does Application Gateway V2 support proxying requests with NTLM authentication?
+Does Application Gateway V2 support proxying requests with NTLM or Kerberos authentication?

-No. Application Gateway V2 doesn't support proxying requests with NTLM authentication.
+No. Application Gateway V2 doesn't support proxying requests with NTLM or Kerberos authentication.

 Why are some header values not present when requests are forwarded to my application?

 Request header names can contain alphanumeric characters and hyphens.
-Request header names containing other characters will be discarded when a request is sent to the backend target.
-Response header names can contain any alphanumeric characters and specific symbols as defined in RFC 7230, with the exception of underscores (_).
+Request header names containing other characters are discarded when a request is sent to the backend target.
+Response header names can contain any alphanumeric characters and specific symbols as defined in RFC 7230, except for underscores (_).